 - The company must be registered or incorporated for the sole purpose of developing and operating a Free Zone in Uganda;

 - The company must have an adequate equity base and access to capital to enable it develop a Free Zone or operate in a Free Zone; and

-- The activities of the projects for which the investor seeks the Licence to operate in a Free Zone must be commercially viable and must be based on a suitable and credible Business Plan.
+- The activities of the projects for which the Developer or Operator seeks the Licence must be commercially viable and must be based on a suitable and credible Business Plan.

 5. Can existing industries be licenced as Free Zones?